-Every neighbourhood has its own vibe and cafe culture, you will easily be able to find a cute cafe with great coffee within walking distance of your apartments.
+Every neighborhood has its vibe and cafe culture, you will easily be able to find a cute cafe with great coffee within walking distance of your apartments.

 CoLiving spaces are not yet so easy to find in Quito.
-The Hostería Papagayo is a pioneer in this field and offers, just an hour drive from Quito, a coliving space on the Avenue of the Volcanos.
+The Hostería Papagayo is a pioneer in this field and offers, just an hour’s drive from Quito, a CoLiving space on the Avenue of the Volcanos.

 CoLiving and Coworking in Medellin Colombia

-The cost of living in Medellin is significantly lower than Canada, the US, Europe and Australia.
-Food, rent, entertainment and transport are all affordable.
-Most expats typically flock to the El Poblado neighbourhood where you can find one-bed apartments and Airbnbs for around $7000 per month.
+The cost of living in Medellin is significantly lower than in Canada, the US, Europe, and Australia.
+Food, rent, entertainment, and transport are all affordable.
+Most ex-pats typically flock to the El Poblado neighborhood where you can find one-bed apartments and Airbnbs for around $7,000 per month.

 Medellin has pretty great infrastructure.
-There is a huge community of digital nomads in the City that enjoy the fast internet, great transport and numerous cafes.
-The metro has 3 lines which cover the entire city and is really cheap at under $1 per ride.
+There is a huge community of digital nomads in the City that enjoy the fast internet, great transport, and numerous cafes.
+The metro has 3 lines that cover the entire city and is cheap at under $1 per ride.
 Alternatively, Uber, Beat, and Lyft are also easy to access, reliable and cheap.

 Medellin was one of the most unsafe cities in the world.
 Only 30-40 years ago.
-However it has undergone a huge transformation.
+However, it has undergone a huge transformation.
 Crime rates have lowered significantly.
-You can safely walk about the city alone in the day.
-However, like any City there are neighbourhoods to be more careful in and you should not walk alone at night.
+You can safely walk about the city alone during the day.
+However, like any City, there are neighborhoods to be more careful in and you should not walk alone at night.
 It is always a good idea to keep expensive items such as phones and cameras hidden when walking around and to keep your bag in sight on the metro as there are numerous pickpockets.